 Routine dental care is an important component of maintaining a horse’s wellbeing.
 We recommend having your horse’s teeth evaluated at least once annually, under sedation and with a mouth speculum.
 Missing and damaged teeth as well as oral conformation can contribute to a need for more frequent dentistry.

 We utilize power floats to perform a thorough dental float of all appropriate teeth.
 Power floating is a safe procedure which is more effective than hand tools at targeting individual sharp teeth.
-Further the use of the power float minimizes the amount of time necessary for your horse to have a thorough dental float performed.
+Further, the use of the power float minimizes the amount of time necessary for your horse to have a comprehensive dental float performed.

 Guidelines for equine internal parasite control are targeted to minimize the development of resistance to dewormers.
 We recommend that a targeted and strategic deworming plan specific to your horse be created based on regular fecal egg counts (FEC) .
 Parasite egg shedding can vary widely between individuals, so all horses should be evaluated regularly.